inammar/Projects-I-am-working-on-now/README.md

 ### Projects I am working on now

+1. Learning "CS50's Introduction to Databases with SQL" - how to create, read, update, and delete data with relational databases.
+Course prepared by Harvard University.

-Practicing knowledge of Postman with reqres API.
+2. Practicing knowledge of Postman with reqres API.

 ![image](https://github.com/user-attachments/assets/bec06969-9448-4d5e-b3dc-06dfbde09cc1)